 The Toyota Corolla represents a fine choice in the competitive family hatchback segment.
 It looks distinctive, has a high-quality cabin, it drives well and has the appeal of two different hybrid systems that help make it a very solid financial proposition.
-It can’t live with its best rivals for practicality or performance, but otherwise, the Corolla is a very well-rounded package, and well worth your consideration.
+The Corolla is a very well-rounded package, and well worth your consideration.

 - Attractive styling

 At a glance